JeffersonCanuto/IzzyBot/README.md

 # BoChat
-Prototype of a modular chatbot architecture with Router, Agents, Security and Observability
+Prototype of a modular chatbot project with Router, Agents, Security and Observability